joeylevy/gallery-by-supsystic/readme.txt

  * WordPress Media Library
  * Instagram Account
- * Flickr Account (PRO feature)
+ * Flickr Account (PRO gallery feature)
- * Tumblr Account (PRO feature)
+ * Tumblr Account (PRO gallery feature)
- * Facebook Account (PRO feature)
+ * Facebook Account (PRO  gallery feature)

-1. Click on "Add Images" button.
+1. Click on "Add Images" gallery button

-2. Choose images from WordPress Media Library - mark those images that you like or need for the photo gallery.
-If there are no images that you need, click the Upload Files tab - here you can drop files anywhere to upload or select files from your computer.
+2. Choose images from WordPress Media Library - mark those images that you like for the photo gallery.
+If there are no images that you need, click the Upload Files tab - here you can drop files anywhere to upload or select files from your computer to the gallery.

-3. Click on “Choose Image” button.
+3. Click on “Choose Image” gallery button.

 4. To manage or change properties of the photo gallery of images click “Image List” button.
 Here you can:

- - change the order of images - simply by dragging them manually;
+ - change the order of gallery images - simply by dragging them manually;
- - delete photos;
+ - delete gallery photos;
  - add new images from different sources to the grid gallery - click “Add Images” button and select source to import from;
- - add caption to photo gallery image - it will be displayed on the images caption effect of the photo gallery;
+ - add caption to photo gallery image - it will be displayed on the gallery images caption effect of the photo gallery;
  - add SEO photo gallery - tags for search requests;
- - attach links to image - it will go to the link when you click the image;
+ - attach links to gallery image - it will go to the link when you click the gallery image;
- - attach video - it will be displayed in a pop-up image when you click on a picture;
+ - add video to the gallery - it will be displayed in a pop-up image when you click on a gallery picture;
- - add tags for image categories.
+ - add tags for gallery image categories.

 = Step3: Editing of Photo Gallery settings =